UV Security Ink

 Why UV Security Ink Matters for Brand Protection

-Visible security features can be photographed, scanned, and reproduced with modern printing equipment, especially when counterfeiters have access to similar substrates and inks.
-UV security ink raises the bar because the most important part of the design is hidden; only organisations with the right UV light source and an understanding of what the feature should look like can easily check it.
+Visible security features can be photographed, scanned, and reproduced with modern printing equipment.
+UV security ink raises the bar because the most important part of the design is hidden; only organisations with the right UV light source and knowledge of what the feature should look like can easily check it.

-• Versatile printing: UV security inks are available for screen, offset, flexo, gravure, and inkjet printing, and can be tuned for paper, films, plastics, and specialized security papers.
+Versatile printing: UV security inks are available for screen, offset, flexo, gravure, and inkjet printing, tuned for paper, films, plastics, and specialized security papers.

 How UV Security Ink Works